Butternut Squash and Spinach Manicotti

 So you know the old saying, stop and smell the roses?
 Well, I guess I stopped and smelled the manicotti.
 Aaaand I can’t believe I just said that.
 Out loud.

 Corniness aside…I am sure you’ll love this Butternut Squash and Spinach Manicotti.
 My entire family gobbled it up.
 Manicotti definitely takes a little extra time (patience), but is so worth it.
 I roasted the butternut squash up earlier in the day so it was ready when I was ready to fill the shells.
 I had a lot of squash leftover (it was a big squash!) and my little guy ate it on it’s own for days.
 Ricotta, nutmeg, butternut squash and spinach go so well together, made the perfect filling for this baked pasta dish.

-Here’s a few ideas for any leftover butternut squash you may have:
+Here are a few ideas for leftover butternut squash:

 Are you following me on Instagram, Twitter, Facebook and Pinterest?
 If you’d like to subscribe to Aggie’s Kitchen and have each post delivered straight to your e-mail box, then please add your email here.
 Happy cooking!

 There are affiliate links in this post.
 I make small earnings through any purchases made through these links.
 Thank you for supporting Aggie’s Kitchen!